Commands

 Example

-$ sidecar init --name my-project
+$ sidecar init --name my-project --instructions-template web-app

 sidecar status